caferre/trenchpoets/README.md

 ## Trying to answer a gap in the scholarship

 Many writers have focused on Sassoon’s relationship with Robert Graves, another queer war poet who Sassoon was very close to, as an example of his queerness during wartime.
 Others still have looked at the mentor role he took on with Wilfred Owen to study how these queer poets found and supported each other.
 But very few delve deep into Sassoon and Tommy.
-Perhaps it is the ambiguity of Tommy’s own sexuality as it is not known whether he was queer or not, or perhaps because he was a regular footsoldier.
+Perhaps it is the ambiguity of Tommy’s own sexuality as it is not known whether he was queer or not, or perhaps because he was a regular footsoldier (although he did eventually become a lieutenant).
 He did not come from particularly glorious backgrounds, nor did he write some of the most iconic poems about WWI.
 From a purely logistical standpoint, there is simply less information about him, making him a less researchable figure.
-However, Tommy’s importance to Sassoon and the impact his death has on him can not be overstated.
+However, Tommy’s importance to Sassoon and the impact his death had on him can not be overstated.

 Analyzing this relationship opens up interesting avenues with which to explore homosexual relationships across class and military rank.
 The queer culture of London had been practically booming before the war, as urban developments gave wealthier queer men places to congregate and made it easier to find communities.
 In fact, “for many upper and upper-middle class men the opportunities offered by the cosmopolitan West End were supplemented by a tradition of homosociality which often protected them in their sexual exploits.”[^4] This tradition of homosociality was the gentleman persona and culture which was inherently exclusionary of women, and men not of their standing or race, and which gave these men, nearly required them, to form close bonds with other men.
 When war broke out, upper class men were among the first to willingly enlist, as they could often be granted officership and given the chance to prove their mettle in combat.
 War proved to be a similar space where a tradition of homosociality protected, somewhat, the queer men who moved within it.
 Queer soldiers felt they could be more open about their sexuality because the environment was already fostering same sex relationships,[^5] expounded by a need for emotional support and intimacy that could no longer be provided by their wives.[^6]